 Our PDC platform is designed to provide selective delivery of a diverse range of oncologic payloads to cancerous cells, whether a hematologic cancer or solid tumor, a primary tumor, or a metastatic tumor and cancer stem cells.
-The PDC platform's mechanism of entry is designed not to rely upon specific cell surface epitopes or antigens as are required by other targeted delivery platforms.
-Our PDC platform takes advantage of a metabolic pathway utilized by all tumor cell types in all stages of the tumor cycle.
-Tumor cells modify specific regions on the cell surface as a result of the utilization of this metabolic pathway.
+The PDC platform's mechanism of entry is designed not to rely upon a specific cell surface epitope or antigen as are required by other targeted delivery platforms.
+Our PDC platform takes advantage of a metabolic pathway utilized by nearly all tumor cell types in all stages of the tumor cycle.
+Tumor cells modify the cell surface to create specific, highly organized microdomains as a result of the utilization of this metabolic pathway.
 Our PDCs are designed to bind to these regions and directly enter the intracellular compartment.
-This mechanism allows the PDC molecules to accumulate in tumor cells over time, which we believe can enhance drug efficacy, and to avoid the specialized highly acidic cellular compartment known as lysosomes, which allows a PDC to deliver molecules that previously could not be delivered.
-Additionally, molecules targeting specific cell surface epitopes face challenges in completely eliminating a tumor because the targeted antigens are limited in the total number on the cell surface, have longer cycling time from internalization to being present on the cell surface again and available for binding and are not present on all of the tumor cells in any cancer.
+This mechanism allows the PDC molecules to accumulate in tumor cells over time, which we believe can enhance drug efficacy.
+The direct intracellular delivery allows our molecules to avoid the specialized highly acidic cellular compartment known as lysosomes, which allows a PDC to deliver payloads that previously could not be delivered in this targeted manner.
+Additionally, molecules targeting specific cell surface epitopes face challenges in completely eliminating a tumor because the targeted antigens are limited in the total number on the cell surface, have longer cycling time from internalization to being present on the cell surface again diminishing their availability for binding and are not present on all of the tumor cells because of the heterogenous nature of cancer cells.
 This means a subpopulation of tumor cells always exist that cannot be targeted by therapies targeting specific surface epitopes.
 In addition to the benefits provided by the mechanism of entry, PDCs offer the ability to conjugate payload molecules in numerous ways, thereby increasing the types of molecules selectively delivered via the PDC.